Ease of Use

 This is all great, but how does it compare to the BlockFi alternatives that are out there?

 I took a look at what interest rates some of the most popular alternatives were offering for Bitcoin (BTC) deposits.
 Here’s how BlockFi compares:

 |Lending Platform||Bitcoin (BTC) Interest Rates||# of Cryptocurrencies|

 Crypto.com looks decent, but there’s a catch.
-Unlike BlockFi, you’ll have to lock-up your Bitcoin (BTC) for 3 months to get these rates and stake 50,000 CRO (approx. $7500 at the time of writing).
+Unlike BlockFi, you’ll have to lock-up your Bitcoin (BTC) for 3 months to get these rates and have locked some cash in CRO.
 If you want more flexible access to your cryptocurrency or don’t want to stake that much money, then you’ll get lower interest rates.